-3 The Second Way: Feedback

-3.1 Telemetry

-- 3.1.1 describe how telemetry can contribute to optimizing the value stream. - 3.1.2 describe the monitoring framework components. - 3.1.3 explain the added value of self-service access to telemetry. - 3.2 Feedback

-- 3.2.1 solve deployment problems using fix forward and roll back techniques. - 3.2.2 change launching guidance requirements checklists to fit into a DevOps guidance. - 3.2.3 apply safety checks using the Launch Readiness Review (LRR) and the Hand-Off Readiness Review (HRR). - 3.2.4 explain how user experience (UX) design can be used as feedback mechanism. - 3.3 Hypothesis-Driven Development and A/B testing

-- 3.3.1 explain how A/B testing can be integrated into a release and into feature testing. - 3.3.2 explain how hypothesis driven development can aid the delivery of expected outcome. - 3.4 Review and Coordination

-- 3.4.1 examine the effectiveness of a pull request process. - 3.4.2 explain the review techniques: pair programming, over-the-shoulder, e-mail pass-around and tool-assisted code review. - 3.4.3 choose the best review technique for a given situation.

-4 The Third Way: Continual Learning and Experimentation
+3. The Second Way: Feedback 30% 3.1 Telemetry 7.5% The candidate can 3.1.1 describe how telemetry can contribute to optimizing the value stream.
+3.1.2 describe the monitoring framework components.
+3.1.3 explain the added value of self-service access to telemetry.
+10% 3.2 Feedback 10% The candidate can 3.2.1 solve deployment problems using fix forward and roll back techniques.
+3.2.2 change launching guidance requirements checklists to fit into a DevOps guidance.
+3.2.3 apply safety checks using the Launch Readiness Review (LRR) and the Hand-Off Readiness Review (HRR).
+3.2.4 explain how user experience (UX) design can be used as feedback mechanism.
+3.3 Hypothesis-Driven Development and A/B testing 5% The candidate can 070 3.3.1 explain how A/B testing can be integrated into a release and into feature testing.
+3.3.2 explain how hypothesis driven development can aid the delivery of expected outcome.
+3.4 Review and Coordination 7.5% The candidate can 3.4.1 examine the effectiveness of a pull request process.
+3.4.2 explain the review techniques: pair programming, over-the-shoulder, e-mail pass-around and tool-assisted code review.
+3.4.3 choose the best review technique for a given situation.
+4. The Third Way: Continual Learning and Experimentation 20% 4.1 Learning 10% The candidate can 4.1.1 differentiate between the several Simian Army Monkey types to improve learning.
+4.1.2 conduct a blameless post mortem meeting.
+4.1.3 explain how injection of production failure creates resilience.
+4.1.4 explain when to use game days.
+400/ 4.2 Discoveries 10% The candidate can 4.2.1 describe how to use (codified) non-functional requirements (NFR) to design for Operations.
+4.2.2 explain how to build reusable operations user stories into development.
+4.2.3 explain which objects should be stored in the single shared source code repository.
+4.2.4 explain how to convert local discoveries into global improvements.
+4.2.4 explain now to convert local discoveries into global improvements.

-4.1 Learning

-- 4.1.1 differentiate between the several Simian Army Monkey types to improve learning. - 4.1.2 conduct a blameless post mortem meeting. - 4.1.3 explain how injection of production failure creates resilience. - 4.1.4 explain when to use game days. - 4.2 Discoveries

-- 4.2.1 describe how to use (codified) non-functional requirements (NFR) to design for Operations. - 4.2.2 explain how to build reusable operations user stories into development. - 4.2.3 explain which objects should be stored in the single shared source code repository. - 4.2.4 explain how to convert local discoveries into global improvements.

-5 Information Security and Change Management

-5.1 Information Security

-- 5.1.1 explain how to integrate preventative security controls. - 5.1.2 explain how to integrate security in the deployment pipeline. - 5.1.3 explain how to use telemetry for enhancing security. - 5.2 Change Management
+5. Information Security and Change Management 12.5% 5.1 Information Security 7.5% The candidate can 5.1.1 explain how to integrate preventative security controls.
+5.1.2 explain how to integrate security in the deployment pipeline.
+5.1.3 explain how to use telemetry for enhancing security.
+5.2 Change Management 5% The candidate can 5.2.1 explain how to maintain security during change.

-- 5.2.1 explain how to maintain security during change. - 5.2.2 explain how to maintain compliance during change.
+5.2.2 explain how to maintain security during change.
+5.2.2 explain how to maintain compliance during change.